uoenoplab/xo/ceph/README.md

 pip install boto3
 ```
 5. Run the `create_buckets.py` in this repo to create buckets storing sizes of different objects.
-6. Run the `create_objects.py` in this report to populate the buckets, pointing to the server running `xo-server`.
+6. Run the `create_objects.py` in this repo to populate the buckets, pointing to the server running `xo-server`.
 For example:
 ```bash
 python3 https://192.168.11.70:8080 20 8kb 1000 8192
 ```